image

 Prerequisites

-To get the most out of this learning path, you should have a basic understanding of DevOps, software development, and the software development lifecycle.
+To get the most out of this course, you should have a basic understanding of DevOps, software development, and the software development lifecycle.

 Resources